NhoDung/Learn-robotics-programming/README.md

 # Setup & Tutorial for Robotics Programming

-> Note: Clone this repository and using Obsidian to read
+> Note: Clone this repository and using Obsidian to read with full experiment

 ## 1. Introduction

-- ROS2 is an open-source to program with robotics
+- ROS2 is an open-source to program with robot
 - Some main tools for ROS 2:
 	- Gazebo : Simulator
 	- Rviz : Visualizer